-- 1. Additions with less than 500 square feet of conditioned floor area are exempt from the requirements for Whole House Ventilation Systems, Section M1508. - Additions or alterations to existing buildings which do not require the construction of foundations, crawlspaces, slabs or basements shall not be required to meet the requirements for radon protection in Section R327.1 and Appendix F.
+TIONS: 1.
+Additions with less than 500 square feet of conditioned floor area are exempt from the requirements for Whole House Ventilation Systems, Section M1505.4.

+2. Additions or alterations to existing buildings which do not require the construction of foundations, crawlspaces, slabs or basements shall not be required to meet the requirements for radon protection in Section R332.1 and Appendix F.

-R102.7.2 Moved Buildings.
-Buildings or structures moved into or within a jurisdiction shall comply with the provisions of this code, the International Building Code (51-50 WAC), the International Mechanical Code (51-52 WAC), the International Fire Code (51-54A WAC), the Uniform Plumbing Code and Standards (51-56 WAC), and the Washington State Energy Code (51-11R WAC) for new buildings or structures.
+R102.7.2 Moved buildings.
+Buildings or structures moved into or within a jurisdiction shall comply with the provisions of this code, the International Building Code (chapter 51-50 WAC), the International Mechanical Code (chapter 51-52 WAC), the International Fire Code (chapter 51-54A WAC), the Uniform Plumbing Code and Standards (chapter 51-56 WAC), and the Washington State Energy Code (chapter 51-11R WAC) for new buildings or structures.

-Exceptions: Group R-3 buildings or structures are not required to comply if:
+Group R-3 buildings or structures are not required to comply if: